MRCIEU/GeneHackman/snakemake/PIPELINES.md

 ## compare_gwases

 * `n GWAS objects`: See above for GWAS Object explanation
+  * Please also explicitly include `N` in the GWAS object, for use in the LDSC tool
 * `plink_clump_arguments`: arguments that are fed into the `plink --clump` call.
 [Options here](https://zzz.bwh.harvard.edu/plink/clump.shtml)

 ## qtl_mr